Pattaravakkam railway station

 Pattaravakkam railway station is one of the railway stations of the Chennai Central–Arakkonam section of the Chennai Suburban Railway Network.
 Located about 14 km from Chennai Central railway station, the station serves the neighbourhoods of Pattaravakkam and Ambattur Industrial Estate and other smaller suburbs such as Karukku, Kallikuppam, and Menambedu.
 It has an elevation of 16.01 m above sea level.
 It is a suburb of Chennai City.

 History

 The first lines in the station were electrified on 29 November 1979, with the electrification of the Chennai Central–Tiruvallur section.
 Additional lines at the station were electrified on 2 October 1986, with the electrification of the Villivakkam–Avadi section.

 Layout

 The station has four tracks, two exclusively for suburban trains.
 The suburban tracks are served by a side platform and an island platform.
 The station's entrance and the ticket counter are located on the side platform.
 The platforms are connected by means of a footbridge for pedestrians.

+Station layout

 Facilities

 The station is devoid of several basic amenities for several years now.
 An odd 48 sq ft room is the sole staff building in the station, which houses the only ticket counter of the station.
 There is no room for the station master or any other security staff in the station.